mahshidbahira/time-wise/docs/guide/Duration.md

 ### `equals`

-Compares this duration to another duration for equality.
+Returns whether the duration is equal to the other duration.

 ```typescript
 equals(other: Duration): boolean